$1,296,678Average Value$321Average Price per Sq Ft5Homes For Sale

 From espresso to fine dining

 The nearby Bearclaw Coffee Co. offers espresso drinks, smoothies and sweet treats at a charming drive-through.
 It’s on Washtenaw Avenue, east of Whole Foods, a Walgreens and several shopping centers.
 To the west is the University of Michigan campus, where residents can visit the school’s museums and participate in other cultural events.
-For dinner, Taste Kitchen downtown offers a fusion of French and Vietnamese cuisines, and Gandy Dancer, a fine dining establishment, is housed in a restored 19th-century train depot.
+For dinner, Gandy Dancer is a fine dining establishment and is housed in a restored 19th-century train depot.

 Ann Arbor Hills residents can get cold-pressed juice from the Blue Whale Cafe.